AlexDeFoc/Spicetify-Spotify-Updater/README.md

 2. Updates the app
 3. Applies backup, so you have your plugins and style back.
 4. Opens, spotify automatically for you.
+5. Exits command prompt (instantly after start of bat file if only there is no available update)

 ## Automation: